-The Divinity School Choir of Yale University and the Yale Divinity School Gospel Choir are active student organizations under the supervision of faculty members of the Institute of Sacred Music and the Yale Divinity School.
-The choirs offer anthems at weekly services and present special services each year.
-Full rehearsals for the Divinity School Choir are held every Monday evening from 7 to 9 p.m.
+The Marquand Chapel Choir and the Marquand Gospel Choir are active student organizations under the supervision of faculty members of the Institute of Sacred Music and the Yale Divinity School.
+The choirs offer anthems and support congregational singing at weekly services.
+Full rehearsals for the Marquand Chapel Choir are held every Sunday evening from 7 to 9 p.m.
 Members are selected in early September.
 Auditions are for voice placement only.
-The Gospel Choir requires no auditions, but does ask for regular attendance at weekly rehearsals.
+The Gospel Choir requires no auditions and rehearses for two hours per week.
 Both choirs may be taken for credit (see REL 911 and 913).
-Other Divinity School musical groups include the Praise and Worship Band, which also provides music for Chapel on occasion, and the Sacramental Winers, a women's a cappella group.
+Other Divinity School musical groups include the Praise and Worship Band, and a cappella groups, the Sacramental Winers and the Bible Belters.